gavinzzx/CatPO/README.md

 ## Evaluation
 We conduct the evaluation on the general and open-source benchmarks, such as [AMBER Bench](https://github.com/junyangwang0410/AMBER), [MM-Hal Bench](https://huggingface.co/datasets/Shengcao1006/MMHal-Bench).
 Use the official guide for configuration and testing.

-We also provide the core code of `MM-Hal Bench` as follows.
-We should download the images in [MM-Hal Bench images](https://huggingface.co/datasets/Shengcao1006/MMHal-Bench/tree/main/images).
+On this page, we use `MM-Hal Bench` as an example and provide its core evaluation code below.
+First, we should download the images in [MM-Hal Bench images](https://huggingface.co/datasets/Shengcao1006/MMHal-Bench/tree/main/images).

 With most of the configurations are already complete in `mmhal.sh`, we can start quickly with the following commands.